 I hope that by helping landowners plant and establish new woodlands, we will see the wider benefits for other people and wildlife.
 Who doesn’t love to walk through a woodland and take in the many sensory experiences and the magical changes throughout the seasons?”

 Matt is very happy to welcome his new colleagues on board.
 “Lisa and Alex are very welcome additions to the team providing support for landowners wanting to create woodlands in South Yorkshire.

 We have proven there is a demand for well-designed woodland which is resilient to climate change and diseases, and which will provide benefits for people and wildlife now and in the future.
 With our expanded team in place we are able to go out and engage with landowners.”

 Get in touch to see how we can help you create woodlands.

 The team work throughout South Yorkshire, including Doncaster and Barnsley as well as Sheffield and Rotherham.
-Discover more about the partnership and woodland creation.
-Visit wildsheffield.com/sy-woodland-creation which also has links to contact us, or call the team on 0114 2634335.
+Discover more about the partnership and woodland creation by visiting our South Yorkshire Woodland Partnership page, which also has links to contact us, or call the team on 0114 2634335.